-As Washington state continues to take steps to respond to the coronavirus outbreak, the response is undoubtedly causing hardships for individuals, families, and businesses across the district.
+The response to the COVID-19 pandemic has undoubtedly caused hardships for individuals, families, and businesses across the district.

 I hope you will continue to reach out to me if you have questions, concerns, or other issues that you want to raise with me.
 You can sign up for future updates here.